jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 After defeating the Nazis the Soviet Union moderated its extreme policies with de-Stalinization.
 The country's generals, leaders, and people no longer feared mass executions, imprisonment, or famines.
 But the country could never moderate its core belief: that properly trained persons are selfless, and therefore personal ambition is always bad.

 There were technological triumphs for the Soviets to celebrate.
-To America's great surprise, they launched Sputnik, the world's first satellite (1957), then achieved more breakthroughs with the first fusion reactors (1958) and sending probes to Venus (1966-1983).
+To America's great surprise, they launched Sputnik, the world's first satellite (1957), then achieved more breakthroughs with the first experimental fusion reactors (1958) and sending probes to Venus (1966-1983).
 But Soviet progress stalled for the same reason a Soviet biologist could not study genetic theory.
 The state had to police each person's thoughts and actions, and therefore controlled the laboratories, the military, and everything else.

 When state doctrine is infused everywhere, individuals with different ideas are out of luck.
 As a result, Soviet society had no "people in a garage," no small businesses, no labor unions, no independent universities, no non-sanctioned ambition.